The Science Behind Double Glazing

 The air gap in double glazing separates two temperature zones (inside and outside).
 The air or Argon gas envelope slows down heat transfer dramatically.

 Cold air cannot travel between the panes, and heat cannot pass through in either direction.
-That means a
+That means a reduction in heating and cooling requirements up to 50%, cutting energy bills all year round.

 Double glazing has the same effect on noise.
 The air gap slows sound waves, reducing noise by up to 70%, making your home up to 8 times quieter.